Chapter 46 BWV 157 Ich lasse dich nicht, du segnest mich denn

-Nevertheless, Bach echoes two important themes as he draws the threads of the movement together; the initial oboe melody (from bar 164) and the first tenor entry (from bar 176.)
+Nevertheless, Bach echoes two important recapitulating elements as he draws the threads of the movement together; the initial oboe melody (from bar 164) and the first tenor entry (from bar 176.)

 Otherwise, the vocal line concerns itself principally with the pattern of sustained notes emerging into something more freely flowing.
 It concentrates principally upon the images of holding, firmness, not letting go and fixing (upon the Saviour’s face).
 The bliss associated with the last of these images is fully confirmed in the rapid skirls of notes exchanged between voice and oboe (bars 155-159).
 This is the climax of the movement, the expression of universal ecstasy when this moment may be achieved, retained and, indeed, savoured.

 The lack of major modes is particularly noticeable in this aria.
 Its message may be essentially optimistic but there is a dour sense of determination implied by the relentless minor keys.

 The following recitative breaks this modal pattern and major reigns from this point to the end of the cantata.